 To be able to receive the best rates on Term life insurance, the companies will look at other important factors such as your height and weight.

 Height and weight will have a direct reflection on Hypertension.
 Many overweight people have high blood pressure which usually goes hand in hand.
 A medical underwriter will take a close look at your most recent pressure readings.
 As a result they will also look at your long term history with the condition.
 There are very specific blood pressure level readings that will make a determination what your status actually is as a risk for Term or Universal life insurance:

 Standard Rate Class– This generally requires a steady reading that does not exceed 150/90 controlled by high blood pressure medications.
 Readings may be actually higher for older age groups, for example those over 50, and those over 60 years of age.

 Preferred Rate Class– You may be considered a preferred risk if your readings are under 140/90 controlled by medication or 150/90 without medication depending on the insurance carriers in question.
 This would entitle you to lower premiums than those in the Standard rate classification.

 Super Preferred Rate Class– If your blood pressure readings are normally under 140/90 and you are not on any medications, you are not considered to have Hypertension and therefore you would be eligible for the lowest possible premium rate class.

-Here is a simple recap of some of the things that you can do to lower your blood pressure and maybe in time eliminate your Hypertension all together.
+Here is a simple recap of some of the things that you can do to lower your blood pressure and maybe in time eliminate your Hypertension condition all together.